 If you talk for too long, your answer may lose focus and you risk making mistakes.
 Keep it short and precise, but lengthy enough to allow the examiner to assess what you are saying.
 Answers should be two to four sentences, practicing speaking this sort of length before the exam can be hugely beneficial.

-If you want to improve your reading, writing, speaking and listening ability ahead of applying to a UK university, visit us for a free consultation.
+If you want to improve your reading, writing, speaking and listening ability ahead of applying to a UK university, visit SI-UK London for a free consultation.
 An IELTS practice test will allow us to see where you need to improve before tailoring specific lessons to your requirements.